Government of India: Elections and voting

 India has a quasi-federal form of government, called "union" or "central" government, with elected officials at the union, state and local levels.
 At the national level, the head of government, the prime minister, is appointed by the president of India from the party or coalition that has the majority of seats in the Lok Sabha.
 The members of the Lok Sabha are directly elected for a term of five years by universal adult suffrage through a first-past-the-post voting system.
 Members of the Rajya Sabha, which represents the states, are elected by the members of State legislative assemblies by proportional representation, except for 12 members who are nominated by the president.

+The Election Commission of India conducts national and state elections, while State Election Commissions conduct local government elections.

 India is currently the largest democracy in the world, with around 900 million eligible voters, as of 2019.

 State and local governments

-State governments in India are the governments ruling states of India and the chief minister heads the state government.
-Power is divided between union government and state governments.
-The state legislature is bicameral in five states and unicameral in the rest.
+In India, power is divided between the governments of the union and the states of India, the latter being ruled by the chiefs ministers.
+The state legislature is bicameral in six states and unicameral in the rest.
 The lower house is elected with a five-year term, while in the upper house one-third of the members in the house gets elected every two years with six-year terms.

+Union territories are administered directly by the union government through an Administrator or Lieutenant Governor, though some have legislatures and elected governments with limited powers.

 Local governments function at the basic level.
 It is the third level of government apart from union and state governments.
 It consists of panchayats in rural areas and municipalities in urban areas.
 They are elected directly or indirectly by the people.

+Local governments, comprising Panchayati Raj Institutions in rural areas and Urban Local Bodies in urban areas, function under the 73rd and 74th Constitutional Amendments to promote democratic decentralization.
+Each state also enacts its own legislation to regulate the structure and functioning of local governments.